 In each of these areas, an introductory course is offered for Master's students in the fall semester.
 This course provides an overview of the issues central to practice in the field as well as an historical perspective.
 Following this course, a sequence of advanced courses is recommended.

 In addition, we have three "cross-cutting" areas that are of interest to many students and faculty in the Department.
-These are: Urban Information Systems (which is a specialization area at the PhD level only); Regional Planning; and Transportation Policy and Planning.
+These are: Urban Information Systems (which is a specialization area at the PhD level only); Multi-Regional Planning Systems; and Transportation Systems Planning.